 Holiday in Japan is getting closer.
 You can’t wait for the happy days to come.
 Tickets are on the hand and everything already packed.
 But before you got super excited day by day I would like to remind you that Japan is a country that have a lot of ethics to follow.
 As a visitor, you need to know what the common ethics in Japan that you may find so you are not feeling guilty or lost when seeing other people do something that seems unfamiliar for you.
 And of course, this helps you also to be more appreciated to other countries culture including Japan.

-These are some ethics that you need to know and important for you before you landing in Japan:
+These are some ethics that you need to know and important for you before you land in Japan:

-In the convenience store in some countries usually people directly go to cashier or wait closed to the cashier when they are done and want to pay.
-But in Japan you have to stand up in the place (you will see there is a foot sign) before the cashier allow you to come.
+At convenience stores in some countries, people usually directly go to the cashier or wait close to the cashier when they are done shopping and want to pay.
+However, in Japan, unless there is no queue, you have to fall in line (you will see there is a foot sign) before the cashier calls you.

 In japan, you have to take out your shoes and change it with Japanese slippers when you visited somebody house, or other places like office and temples, and other public buildings.

 At the restaurant, you will have a towel or wet tissue provided to clean your hands before eating.
 In japan it is considered impolite to burp.
 Depend on where you eat, some places require you to return your tray, plate and glass after you put the rest of your food in to garbage when you finished eating.
 So be watchful and see what people around you doing.